 We believe that the expenses incurred by us and our Operating Partnership, including base management fees and incentive fees paid to our Manager, will generally not be treated as "miscellaneous itemized deductions" and will be deductible as ordinary trade or business expenses.
 In general, "miscellaneous itemized deductions" may be deducted by a holder of our common shares that is an individual, estate, or trust only to the extent that such deductions exceed, in the aggregate, 2% of such holder's adjusted gross income.
-There are also limitations on the deductibility of itemized deductions" are also not deductible in determining the alternative minimum tax liability of a holder.
+There are also limitations on the deductibility of itemized deductions by individuals whose adjusted gross income exceeds a specified amount, adjusted annually for inflation.
+In addition, "miscellaneous itemized deductions" are also not deductible in determining the alternative minimum tax liability of a holder.
 Although we believe that our and our Operating Partnership's expenses generally will not be treated as "miscellaneous itemized deductions," there can be no assurance that the IRS will not successfully challenge that treatment.
 In that event, a holder's inability to deduct all or a portion of such expenses could result in an amount of taxable income to such holder with respect to us that exceeds the amount of cash actually distributed to such holder for the year.

-Any taxes paid by our corporate subsidiaries and REIT subsidiaries will reduce the cash available for distribution to our shareholders.
+Any taxes paid by our corporate subsidiaries will reduce the cash available for distribution to our shareholders.

-We currently own several domestic and foreign subsidiaries that are treated as corporations for U.S. tax purposes, and we own one entity that we expect to elect to be treated as a REIT.
-In the future, we may acquire ownership of other domestic and foreign corporate subsidiaries, and other REIT subsidiaries.
+We currently own several domestic and foreign subsidiaries that are treated as corporations for U.S. tax purposes.
+In the future, we may acquire ownership of other domestic and foreign corporate subsidiaries.
 Our domestic taxable corporate subsidiaries will be subject to U.S. federal, state, and local income tax on their taxable income.
 We anticipate that our foreign corporate subsidiaries will generally conduct their activities in such a way as not to be deemed to be engaged in a U.S. trade or business and not to be subject to U.S. federal income tax on their net income.
-There can be no assurance, however, that our foreign corporate subsidiaries will not pursue investments or engage in activities that may cause them to be engaged in a U.S. trade or business.
+There can be no assurance, however, that our foreign corporate subsidiaries will not pursue investments or engage in, or be deemed by the IRS to be engaged in, activities that may cause them to be engaged in a U.S. trade or business.
 Moreover, there can be no assurance that as a result of any change in applicable law, treaty, rule or regulation or interpretation thereof, the activities of any of our foreign corporate subsidiaries would not become subject to U.S. federal income tax.
 While our foreign corporate subsidiaries are generally not expected to be subject to U.S. federal income tax on their net income, such subsidiaries may receive income that is subject to withholding taxes imposed by the United States or other countries.
-Finally, we may have REIT subsidiaries.
-So long as it qualifies as a REIT for U.S. federal income tax purposes, a REIT subsidiary will not be subject to U.S. federal income tax on income that it distributes currently to us or its other shareholders.
-If a REIT subsidiary fails to qualify as a REIT for U.S. federal income tax purposes, then it would be subject to federal, state and local income taxes.
-Even if the intended U.S. federal income tax treatment of our foreign corporate subsidiaries and REIT subsidiaries is respected, those entities may be subject to taxes in the jurisdictions in which they are organized or operate.
-Any taxes paid by our corporate and RE
+Even if the intended U.S. federal income tax treatment of our foreign corporate subsidiaries is respected, those entities may be subject to income, franchise or other taxes in the jurisdictions and/or the states in which they are organized or operate.
+Any taxes paid by our corporate subsidiaries will reduce the cash available for distribution to our shareholders.